- 1 Invest in Silver Online General Information

 What is silver and why do people still invest in silver, can I invest in silver online?

 Silver is a metallic element with the atomic number 47.
 Silver was discovered in ancient times, and used by the ancient Greeks, Romans, Asians, South Americans, and the Chinese.
 Silver is also mentioned in the bible.
 Nowadays silver is considered an attractive form of investing.
 Today, investing in silver is a great way to start investing.

 Silver is a soft, white, ductile, malleable, lustrous transition metal.
 It is the metal with the highest electrical conductivity, thermal conductivity, and reflectivity of any other metal.
 Its high cost has prevented it from being widely used for electrical purposes.

 It is one of the scarcest elements.
 Most silver used today is obtained from its ores, including argentite.
 The top producers are Russia, Mexico, Australia, the USA, and Canada.

-Silver was once referred to, the noble metal, due to its long association with aristocracy.
+Silver was once referred to, as the noble metal, due to its long association with aristocracy.
 The other two noble metals are. gold and platinum.

 The Lydians were the first to cut silver coins, and that was back in 700 BC with many nations to follow after that.
 For example, the stability of the Roman currency relied to a high degree on the supply of silver bullion.
 Apart from the Lydians and the Romans, many nations used silver as the basic unit of monetary value.
 Among these nations, we can find the Americans, the English, the French, and many others.
-The trend continued till the year 1967 when the last Swiss coins with silver produced.
+The trend continued till the year 1967 when the last Swiss coins with silver were produced.

 Silver as a commodity